Monsoon fevers - Do s & Don'ts

 - Stay Hydrated: Drinking an adequate amount of water is crucial during the monsoon season.
 It helps flush out toxins from your body and keeps your immune system strong.
 Opt for boiled or purified water to avoid waterborne diseases.

-- Maintain Hygiene: Good personal hygiene can go a long way in preventing infections.
+- Maintain Hygiene: Good personal hygiene can help prevent infections.
 Wash your hands frequently with soap and water, especially before eating or touching your face.
 Keep your living space clean and dry, as dampness can promote the growth of bacteria and molds.

 - Eat Freshly Cooked Food: Avoid eating street food or food from roadside vendors during monsoons.
 Opt for freshly cooked, hot meals prepared in hygienic conditions.
 Ensure that fruits and vegetables are thoroughly washed and properly cooked.